xzbdmw/clasp.nvim/README.md

             remove_pattern = nil,
         })

-        -- jumping from smallest region to largest region
+        -- jumping from smallest region to largest region.
+        -- Press 'u' in normal mode or bind '<cmd>undo<cr>' -- in insert mode to undo.
+You can interleave undo and wrap.

         -- Initial state:
         -- func(|)vim.keymap.foo('bar')